-- When you include an invalid header value for If-Match, If-None-Match, or If-Unmodified-Since on a PATCH, POST, or DELETE request, a 400 Bad Request status code is returned. - The If-Range header isn't supported.
+- When you include an invalid header value for If-Match, If-None-Match, or If-Unmodified-Since on a PATCH or POST request, a 400 Bad Request status code is returned. - The If-Range header isn't supported. - DELETE requests are not supported with these headers.